BrianDouglasIE/BeeDeeDee.jl/README.md

 end)
 ```

-### Matchers
+### Comparators

-BeeDeeDee.jl provides a variety of matchers to write expressive and readable tests.
+BeeDeeDee.jl provides a variety of comparators to write human readable assertions.

 ```julia
 using BeeDeeDee.TestSuite